Is There an Age Limit on Kratom?

 Much like Connecticut, Delaware has no restrictions on who can buy kratom.

-As long as you steer clear of Sarasota County, you’ll be in good shape.
+You’ll be in good shape if you steer clear of Sarasota County.
 The Sunshine State currently has no restrictions.
 There is controversy, though.
 Keep an eye on Florida’s laws to ensure that kratom remains legal.

 Georgia protects the right of kratom buyers with the Kratom Consumer Protection Act.
 You must be at least 18 to buy, carry, or use kratom.